skbabagit/skbabagit.github.io/_pages/publications.md

 ### Journal Papers in preparation/under review
  1. Khurshid S., Donzis D.A. and others.
 Emergence of universal scaling in isotropic turbulence (Under Review).

- 1. Khurshid S., Donzis D. A and others.
-Emergence of turbulence behavior (In preparation).
+ 1. Khurshid S., Donzis D. A. Emergence of anomalous scaling in compressible turbulence (In preparation).

+ 1. Khurshid,S. High order inertial range scaling exponents using generalized extended self- similarity (In preparation).

+ 1. Khurshid, S., Kumari, K., Donzis, D.A.
+Temporal schemes in highly resolved direct numerical simulations (In preparation).

- 1. Khurshid S., Donzis D.A.
+ #1.
+Khurshid S., Donzis D.A.
 Intermittency and bottleneck effect in isotropic turbulence (In preparation).

 ### Peer-Reviewed Conference Proceeding
 1. Khurshid S. and Donzis D.A.
 Emergence of intermittency and asymptotic states in solenoidally forced compressible turbulence.
 International Congress of Theoretical and Applied Mechanics 2020+1, Milano Italy.